Digital terrestrial television: Romania

 In June 2013, the Romanian Government issued a strategy to shift from analogue terrestrial to digital terrestrial.
 According to the Strategy, one of the five planned digital terrestrial multiplexes will be de facto granted to Radiocom, the state company involved in terrestrial carrying the public television signals, way before a selection for the muxes operators will be organized by ANCOM, selection with the deadline of 17 June 2015.
 The government is describing the Radiocom multiplex with the terms "pilot project" and "experiment".
 The minimum technical requirements for this project are: broadcast standard DVB-T2, ensuring the coverage of up to 40% of the population until 1 July 2014, and 70% of the population up to 17 June 2015, and the possibility of using the broadcasting premises that belongs to Radiocom.

 On 17 June 2015, Romania shut down analog broadcasting and started broadcasting with DVB-T2 technology, but with very low coverage, and a very reduced number of broadcasts available.
 Because of low coverage, Romania stopped broadcasting TVR 1 in analog format on VHF on 31 December 2015.
 However, since the analog shut down, many people who were receiving TV on terrestrial changed to a cable or DTH provider.
 On 31 December 2016, Romania successfully switched to DVB-T2.
 After 2016, the channels received on DVB-T2 continued getting lower and lower after people switched to cable or satellite, since DVB-T was delayed a lot of times before.
 Kanal D left the terrestrial platform on 2 July 2015, and Antena 3 as well.
-Only Antena 1 was the only Antena Group channel to be available on terrestrial, but only until around 2010.
+Antena 1 was the only Antena Group channel to be available on terrestrial, but only until around 2010.
 However, people still use terrestrial TV for foreign channels.
 Although many TV sellers are marking their TV as being compatible with digital terrestrial television in Romania, by highlighting this feature with a sticker on the TV, buyers are mainly interested in whether the TV has DVB-C or DVB-C, however, TV sets without DVB-T2 continue to be sold with only DVB-T/C and sometimes S2, as cable and satellite compatibility presents most of the interest.